-Key Audit Matter How the scope of our audit responded to the Key Audit Matter Fair Value of Investment in Limited Partnership (LP) Our procedures included, but were not limited to: As at 31 March 2024 the Fund's fair value of its investment in the LP was \$34,629,959 as disclosed in Note 10.
-Obtaining an understanding of the basis of valuation and key processes adopted by management; Obtaining the user transferred subtraction of the second subtraction of the second subtraction.
-The basis of valuation of the Fund's investment in the LP is disclosed in Note 10(iv).
-Obtaining the most recent audited financial statements of the underlying investment funds (as at 31 December 2023) and reviewing the consistency of the accounting policy adopted for fair values of the investments; Significant estimation uncertainty is inherent in the determination of the fair value of the investment in the LP due to the fact that: Assessing the independence, competence and objectivity of the auditing firms of the underlying investment funds and reviewing the content of their audit opinions issued; the underlying investments held by the US investment funds in which the LP has an interest are generally illiquid in nature, and their valuation is based on unobservable inputs which are subject to significant estimation judgement by management of the US investment funds; and Where available as at 31 March 2024, obtaining from management the most recent unaudited management financial information of the underlying investment funds and agreeing the quantum of any material fair value movements from the date of the latest audited financial information; and b) there may be a time lag of up to three months between the Fund's reporting date and the date of the most recent reported net assets of the US investment funds. • For investments for which no unaudited management financial information was available at 31 March 2024, with the assistance of our valuation specialists, we performed procedures to determine whether there were any indicators of material fair value movements in those funds from the date of the latest audited financial information.
+Our procedures included, but were not limited to:

+- Obtaining an understanding of the basis of valuation and key processes adopted by management; - Obtaining the most recent audited financial statements of the underlying investment funds (as at 31 December 2024) and reviewing the appropriateness and consistency of the accounting policy adopted for fair values of the investments; - Assessing the independence, competence and objectivity of the auditing firms of the underlying investment funds and reviewing the content of their audit opinions issued; - Where available as at 31 March 2025, obtaining from management the most recent unaudited management financial information of the underlying investment funds and assessed the quantum of any fair value movements from the date of the latest audited financial information; and - For investments for which no unaudited management financial information was available at 31 March 2025, we performed procedures to determine whether there were any indicators of material fair value movements in those funds from the date of the latest audited financial information.

 We also assessed the appropriateness of the disclosures in Notes 2(c), 2(g) and Note 10 to the financial statements.